USEPA/emf/EMF/deploy/doc/guides/cost/ch4_control_strategy_manager.md

 **Step 4-9: Include Measures with No Cost Data.** When the `Include Measures with No Cost Data` checkbox is checked, measures with control efficiencies but without cost data are included in the strategy run; otherwise they are not included.
 These are typically measures with no cost data specified or measures that use a cost equation to compute cost, but for which there is not enough data for the source in the inventory to fill in the equations variables.
 For this exercise, leave `Include Measures with No Cost Data` checked.

-**Step 4-10: Specify whether **Major Pollutant must match Target**.
-When the checkbox is checked, then the major pollutant must be the same as the target.
+**Step 4-10: Specify whether Major Pollutant must match Target.** When the checkbox is checked, then the major pollutant must be the same as the target.
+For this exercise, leave `Major Pollutant must match Target` checked.

 <a id=fields_automatically_set_by_cost_section></a>